Free vs Paid SEO Audit

 Here, you will get a limited on-page SEO audit, including title tag, meta description tag, heading tags usage, keyword consistency, basic content analysis, SSL validation, robots.txt, and XML sitemap.

-With the free analysis, you will get little info about your keyword rankings in a specific location.
-To put it another way, the free rankings analysis can't help you get a complete picture of your rankings and lead to confusing you in making the desired improvements.
+The free analysis will give you little info about your keyword rankings in a specific location.
+In other words, the free rankings analysis can't help you get a complete picture of your rankings and can confuse you in making the desired improvements.

 Generally, most free SEO audit tools don't provide detailed info about your backlinks to encourage you to sign up for a full version.
 As I mentioned above, it's an excellent way to generate leads.